-For decreasing the load and increasing the speed, there are recursive servers which for a defined period of time keep the DNS records with the information needed to access a particular website.
+For decreasing the load and increasing the speed, there are recursive servers that keep the DNS records with the information needed to access a particular website for a defined period of time.
 This time is called TTL (time to live), and the process is named DNS cache.
 There are such recursive servers in the internet service providers that keep the information for many websites for the period of time defined by the TTL.

 DNS is a very useful system that saves a lot of time and makes our lives easier.
 After this article, you will know better what is happening when you open a web page, how exactly the DNS resolution works and what it means a domain name resolution.

 Hi, I’m Martin Pramatarov.
 I have two degrees, a Technician of Computer Networks and an MBA (Master of Business Administration).
 My passion is storytelling, but I can’t hide my nerdish side too.
 I never forgot my interest in the Hi-tech world.
 I have 10 years and thousands of articles written about DNS, cloud services, hosting, domain names, cryptocurrencies, hardware, software, AI, and everything in between.
 I have seen the Digital revolution, the Big migration to the cloud, and I am eager to write about all the exciting new tech trends in the following years.
 AI and Big Data are here already, and they will completely change the world!

 I hope you enjoy my articles and the excellent services of ClouDNS!